takanori-azegami-jp/OSHIStamp-docs/README-EN.md

   - Short format (e.g., 2:30, 1:45:15)
   - Full format (e.g., 00:02:30, 01:45:15)

-  ※ When adjusting by ±1 second with shortcut keys(CTRL + SHIFT/ALT + ↑↓), the selected format is applied.
+  ※ When adjusting the timestamp using shortcut keys (CTRL + SHIFT/ALT + ↑↓), the selected adjustment interval is applied.

 - **Jump from Timestamps**